freeletics/khonshu/docs/codegen/get-started.md

 not be recreated together with the UI.

 A factory for the generated subgraph is automatically generated and contributed to the graph that uses `parentScope` as its own scope.
-This graph will be looked up internally with `Context.getSystemService(name)` using the fully qualified name of the given `parentScope` as key for the lookup.
-It is expected that the app will provide it through its `Application` class or an `Activity`.

 For convenience purposes the generated graph will make the instance of `route` that was used to navigate to the screen and a `SavedStateHandle` available which can be injected to classes like